Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/overview.md

 Anxiety disorders are more common than many people realize.

-Peer support for anxiety disorders can be a helpful part of treatment.
+Peer support for anxiety disorders can be a helpful part of management.

 There are a number of resources online that can help.